 What is the cost?

 There is a one-time fee of $650 for burial in the Bishop’s Garden.
-This money is placed in a fund for the Maintenance and upkeep of the Garde.
+This money is placed in a fund for the maintenance and upkeep of the garden.
 This fee is payable to St. John’s Cathedral within one month of the burial.

 How will the Bishop’s Garden be maintained?